 Professional reputation is something that goes with us through all walks of life.
 Like most things though, it is fragile and can be deeply affected from only the slightest of accusations.
 Professionals working with children should be protected in the same way that their pupils are.
 The impact of these videos can go far beyond what pupils originally intended showing how easily online content can get out of control.

 In response to this, many teachers have been deeply affected, with some taking time off to deal with stress.
 As well as reports to the helpline, TikTok have been trying to resolve the problem with the Department for Education also coming forward.
-The mainstream news media have picked up on the story, with the BBC and TES reporting on it whilst highlighting the helpline over the past few days.
+The mainstream news media and teaching unions have picked up on the story, reporting on it whilst highlighting the helpline over the past few days.

 Advice From Professionals Online Safety Helpline

 While the videos themselves may be distressing, it is important to remember, more often than not, that children and young people will merely see these videos as nothing more than a joke.
 There will be little thought around the impact that the videos may be having and the seriousness of how much it has affected schools and the staff that work with them.
+Similarly, there may be little consideration about the impact on pupils targetted.
 Carmel has recorded a video to share advice on how to report any videos: